Resolutions of ideals of six fat points in P^2: Introduction

-We are interested in the next step, that is, in determining the graded Betti numbers for minimal free resolutions of ideals of fat point subschemes in \pr2 supported at any configuration of points.
+A logical next step is to determine the graded Betti numbers for minimal free resolutions of ideals of fat point subschemes in \pr2 supported at any configuration of points.
 Previous results have been given in various cases.
-The first results are due to Catalisano \cite{refCat}, who determined the minimal free resolutions for fat point subschemes with support on an irreducible conic.
-The case that the conic is not irreducible, or the points are only essentially distinct points on a conic, was handled in \cite{refFreeRes}.
-(Since a connected curve of degree at most 2 in any projective space lies in a plane in that space, applying \cite{refFHL}, the results of \cite{refCat} and \cite{refFreeRes} actually also give the Hilbert function and graded Betti numbers for fat points in projective space of any dimension, as long as the support of the points is contained in a connected curve of degree at most 2.)
-Various cases in which the points of the support are contained in complete intersections in \pr2 are studied in \cite{refBGVTone}, \cite{refBGVTtwo} and \cite{refGVT}.
+The first results are due to Catalisano \cite{refCat}, who determined the minimal free resolutions for fat point subschemes supported at distinct points on an irreducible plane conic.
+The case that the conic is not irreducible or the points are possibly infinitely near was handled in \cite{refFreeRes}.
+(Since a connected curve of degree at most 2 in any projective space lies in a plane in that space, by applying \cite{refFHL} the results of \cite{refCat} and \cite{refFreeRes} actually also give the Hilbert function and graded Betti numbers for fat points in projective space of any dimension, as long as the support of the points is contained in a connected curve of degree at most 2.)
+Various cases in which the points of the support are contained in complete intersections in \pr2 are studied in \cite{refBGVTone}, \cite{refBGVTtwo}, \cite{refGVT} and \cite{refGVTb}.
 Additional special configurations are handled in \cite{refGMS}, but only in case of points of multiplicity 2.

 Since any five points lie on a smooth conic, Catalisano's result handles the case of fat point subschemes supported at five general points.
 The case of 6 general points was worked out by Fitchett \cite{refFi}.
 For the case of seven general points, see \cite{refCJM}, and for eight general points, see \cite{refFHH}.
 Numerous special cases for 9 or more general points have been done (for $n\ge9$ general points of multiplicity 1, 2 or 3, see \cite{refGGR}, \cite{refId} and \cite{refGI}, respectively; for $n$ general points of multiplicity $m$ when $m$ is not too small and $n$ is an even square, in light of \cite{refE}, see \cite{refHHF}; additional cases are handled by \cite{refHR}).
 The problem for general points is otherwise open.
 There is a conjecture for the Hilbert function of the ideal of any fat point subscheme of \pr2 supported at general points (see \cite{refSurvey} for a discussion), and there are conjectures in special cases for resolutions (see \cite{refIGC} and \cite{refHHF}), but so far no general conjecture for the resolution has been posed.